Andrew-Pelham/enigma-rpg/docs/SRD.md

 ## Licensing

-This work is based on FU: The Freeform Universal RPG (found at <http://freeformuniversal.com>), by Nathan Russell, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (<http://creativecommons.org/licenses/by/3.0/>).

 ENIGMA System Reference Document V1.0, by Andrew Pelham, is licensed under the Creative Commons Attribution 4.0  with no commercial use (<https://creativecommons.org/licenses/by-nc/4.0/>).

 ## Introduction